MicrosoftDocs/windows-ai-docs/docs/windows-vision-skills/tutorial.md

 Create and implement a skill binding class inherited from [ISkillBinding][ISkillBinding] interface that contains input and output variables consumed and produced by the skill.

-1. Import the [Microsoft.AI.Skills.SkillInterfacePreview][SkillInterfacePreview] namespace and derive your class from the [ISkillBinding][ISkillBinding] interface and its required collection type.
+1. Import the Microsoft.AI.Skills.SkillInterfacePreview namespace and derive your class from the [ISkillBinding][ISkillBinding] interface and its required collection type.

     ```csharp
     ...